MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365.md

 Ransomware is a type of extortion attack that encrypts files and folders, preventing access to important data.
 Commodity ransomware typically spreads like a virus that infects devices and only requires malware remediation.
 Human-operated ransomware is the result of an active attack by cybercriminals that infiltrate an organization’s on-premises or cloud IT infrastructure, elevate their privileges, and deploy ransomware to critical data.

 Once the attack is complete, an attacker demands money from victims in exchange for decryption keys or a promise not to release sensitive data to the dark web or the public internet.
-Human-operated ransomware can also be used to shut down critical machines or processes, such as those needed for industrial production, bringing normal business operations to a halt until the ransom is paid and the damage is corrected or the organization remediates the damage themselves.
+Human-operated ransomware can also be used to shut down critical machines or processes, such as those needed for industrial production, bringing normal business operations to a halt until the ransom is paid and the damage is corrected, or the organization remediates the damage themselves.

 A human-operated ransomware attack can be catastrophic to businesses of all sizes and are difficult to clean up, requiring complete adversary eviction to protect against future attacks.
 Unlike commodity ransomware, human-operated ransomware can continue to threaten businesses operations after the initial ransom incident.

-## Ransomware prevention and mitigation capabilities provided with Microsoft 365
+## Ransomware mitigation and recovery capabilities provided with Microsoft 365

 A ransomware attacker that has infiltrated a Microsoft 365 tenant can attempt to create financial leverage by: